 - In the Add Assignment dialog, click the Assign button.

 To configure single sign-on on ZenQMS side, you need to send the App Federation Metadata Url to ZenQMS support team.
 They set this setting to have the SAML SSO connection set properly on both sides.

 Create ZenQMS test user

 In this section, you create a user called Britta Simon in ZenQMS.
 Work with ZenQMS support team to add the users in the ZenQMS platform.
 Users must be created and activated before you use single sign-on.

-When you click the ZenQMS tile in the Access Panel, you should be automatically signed in to the ZenQMS for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can also use Microsoft My Apps to test the application in any mode.
+When you click the ZenQMS tile in the My Apps, if configured in SP mode you would be redirected to the application sign on page for initiating the login flow and if configured in IDP mode, you should be automatically signed in to the ZenQMS for which you set up the SSO.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure ZenQMS you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.